 Medicare handles more than 100,000 complaints each year.
 You aren’t alone if you’re unhappy with an aspect of the federal government’s health care program.
-If solace isn’t enough, though, you may be wondering about the best way to voice your displeasure.
+You may wonder how to voice your displeasure if solace isn’t enough.

-First, you’ll need to determine that your complaint is actually a complaint and not an appeal.
+First, you must determine that your complaint is a complaint, not an appeal.
 Complaints involve the methods and practices by which your Medicare plan or health provider is giving you care.

 Appeals are actions that you may take if you disagree with a coverage or payment decision made by your Medicare plan or its administrators.